Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 In most cases, embarrassing bad breath can be prevented by good oral hygiene.

-• Use floss daily to remove any food particles trapped between teeth.
-Any food particles left in the mouth can cause bad breath as well as decay.
+- Use floss daily to remove any plaque and food particles trapped between teeth.
+When left in the mouth, they can cause bad breath as well as decay.